Federal Updates (OB3)

 The following Pell changes take effect beginning July 1, 2026:

-- Students with an SAI equal to or greater than 14,790 (twice the maximum Pell Grant which is $7,395) are ineligible to receive a Pell Grant.
+- SAI Threshold: Students with an Student Aid Index (SAI) of 14,790 or higher (twice the maximum Pell Grant which is $7,395) will be ineligible to receive a Pell Grant.

-- Certain Assets Excluded: Family businesses (≤100 employees), family farms, and commercial fishing operation assets will be excluded in SAI calculation.
+- Excluded Assets: Assets from family businesses with 100 or fewer employees, family farms, and commercial fishing operations will be excluded from the SAI calculation.

-- Foreign Income Included: Income from foreign sources will be added to adjusted gross income (AGI).
+- Foreign Income Inclusion: Foreign income will now be added to a student’s adjusted gross income (AGI) when determining Pell eligibility.

 Schedule of Reduction for Loans: Beginning the 2026-2027 academic year, all unsubsidized and subsidized annual loan amounts will be reduced based on enrollment status for those enrolled less than full time.
 Borrowers enrolled in less than full time will only be able to borrow loan amounts in direct proportion to their credit load, with a minimum half-time enrollment requirement.